 Apply Now

-This position will be based at our shelter in Portland, ME but will include regular work within the community and residential housing.
-Regular travel throughout Cumberland County required.
+This position will be based at TTD’s outreach office in the Portland Police Department.
+Periodic work in the community, including other outreach offices, court, and some travel throughout Cumberland County required.

 Prior experience and training are an advantage, though TTD values life experiences and provides comprehensive training for all new employees to fully perform advocacy functions.